guild-st-isidore-TO/librext/docs/design/README.md

 ## Aesthetic Principles

 LibRext is inspired primarily by printed texts during the [era of the Incunabula](https://en.wikipedia.org/wiki/Incunable), the [first century after Gutenberg's press](https://www.britannica.com/topic/incunabula) changed Europe and the world.
-This was a time when the old manuscript production methods were giving way to the next phase of bookmaking.
-New processes were being explored, but these printmakers still weren't far from the era of scribes writing huge volumes by hand.
+This was a time when old manuscript production methods were giving way to the next phase of bookmaking.
+New processes were explored, but printmakers were not far from the era of scribes writing huge manuscripts.

 **BELOW**: Valerius Maximus.
 Mainz: Peter Schöffer, 18. kal.
 Jul.
 1471